ponylang/ponyc/INSTALL.md

 ## macOS

-Prebuilt macOS packages are available via [ponyup](https://github.com/ponylang/ponyup).
+Prebuilt macOS for Intel packages are available via [ponyup](https://github.com/ponylang/ponyup).
 You can also install nightly builds using ponyup.

-To install the most recent ponyc on macOS:
+To install the most recent ponyc on macOS for Intel:

 ```bash
 ponyup update ponyc release
 ```

+At this time, Pony is unsupported on M1 Apple Silicon.
+We are interested in getting Pony working on Apple Silicon but need assistance.
+If you have access to M1 Apple Silicon and would like to get Pony working, please contact us on the [ponylang Zulip](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to.20Pony/topic/m1.20help).

 ## Windows